 In the exceptional case that a bank has a negative operating income, its allocation to one of the three categories is based on the area of activity which is dominant for that bank.
 This is identified by taking the highest of the absolute values of net interest income, net fee and commission income and net trading income (including foreign exchange gains and losses) in the reference period considered.
-For example, a bank with net operating income of -€100 comprising -€75 net operating income, -50€ net trading income and +€25 net fee and commission income would be classified in category 1.
-There were only two cases of this between the second quarter of 2015 and the second quarter of 2016.
+For example, a bank with net operating income of -€100 comprising -€75 net operating income, -€50 net trading income and +€25 net fee and commission income would be classified in category 1.

-banks with non-interest income accounting for more than 40% of operating income and net fee and commission income lower than net trading income (including foreign exchange gains and losses).
+- 1. banks with net interest income accounting for more than 60% of operating income; - banks with non-interest income accounting for more than 40% of operating income and net fee and commission income greater than net trading income (including foreign exchange gains and losses); - banks with non-interest income accounting for more than 40% of operating income and net fee and commission income lower than net trading income (including foreign exchange gains and losses).